e-dant/watcher/readme.md

 # Via Nix
 nix run | grep -oE 'cmake-is-tough'
 # With the build script
-tool/build --no-build-test --no-run-test && cd out/this/Release # Build the release version for the host platform.
+tool/build --no-build-test --no-run && cd out/this/Release # Build the release version for the host platform.
 ./wtr.watcher | grep -oE 'needle-in-a-haystack/.+"' # Use it, pipe it, whatever.
 (This is an .exe on Windows.)
 ```